batchu-29/Trash_detection_Using_yolov5_on_drone_images_docs/README.md

 ### View Images
 *	The inferred images stored in Amazon S3 can be viewed using view images option in Web application.
-*	Flight ID has to be entered and all the images corresponding to that Flight ID will show along with the information like which mission it belongs to, location of the image taken and also number of trash detections found in that image.
+*	Flight ID has to be entered and all the images corresponding to that Flight ID will shown along with the information like which mission it belongs to, location of the image taken and also number of trash detections found in that image.
 *	Tech stack:-ReatJs, Amazon S3, Rest API.
 *	Repository:-  https://github.com/batchu-29/Trash_detection_applicati
-Create Mission
-*	A web page for selecting way points is opened
-*	Where n number of waypoints can be selected for a specific area.
-*	A map will be rendered of searched location in which waypoints can be marked.
-*	Marked waypoints need to be added with there mission name, waypoint name, description and also index of that waypoint.
-*	The created mission will be stored in database once submit all is clicked.

  ![Screenshot (100)](https://user-images.githubusercontent.com/98334366/230270958-6e45ef78-3c52-43b7-8a2b-affe549245e6.png)